A-Garg/reptiles/README.md

 4. RDB_only_reptiles.txt contains reptiles that are in RDB but not NCBI.

 ## More documentation
 More documentation for each script is available in the first few lines of each script.
+For any questions, please email Akhil (email address written in scripts).

 ## Acknowledgements
 * Peter Uetz, for the idea.